minerva-university/cluster-config/proxmox.md

 ```

 Quickly grab an LXC image of the latest (headless) ubuntu server.
-This will form the basis of our LDAP server:
 ```
 pveam update
 pveam available